ksu-cs-textbooks/cis400/content/0-forward/02-course-structure.md

 This textbook was authored for the **CIS 400 - Object-Oriented Design, Implementation, and Testing** course at Kansas State University.
 This front matter is specific to that course.
 If you are not enrolled in the course, please disregard this section.
 {{% /notice %}}

 This course is taught in the "flipped" style.
-This means you will be watching videos and working through totorials _before_ you come to class.
+This means you will be watching videos and working through tutorials _before_ you come to class.
 Your class sessions will be for working on and getting help with your projects.

 ### The Big Software Solution
 Up to this point, you've likely done a lot of what I like to call "Baby Projects" - programming projects that are useful to demonstrate a concept or technique, but really don't do anything beyond that.
 In contrast, we'll be building a large, multi-project software solution to meet a real-world problem - the software needed to run a fast-food franchise chain, the _Bleakwood Buffet_.